Habbie/hello-dns/README.md

 A zone always starts with a SOA or Start Of Authority record.
 A SOA record is DNS metadata.
 It stores various things that may be of interest about a zone, like the email address of the maintainer, the name of the most authoritative server.
-It also has vales that describe how or if a zone needs to be replicated.
+It also has values that describe how or if a zone needs to be replicated.
 Finally, the SOA record has a number that influences TTL values for names that do not exist.